-L.2.1 Use case #2.1: WebRTC with RTP media multiplexing and separated H.248 streams for WebRTC DTLS session and underyling IP transport connection

 The user plane protocol stack for WebRTC (see also clause 6.3/[b-ITU-T H.248.WEBRTC]) represents a hierarchical layered protocol architecture with multiplexing options at various level.
 The general WebRTC protocol stack mandates the usage of stream grouping capabilities in order to model such an H.248 termination in H.248 WebRTC gateways.
 The first example (#2.1) tries to model the most complex scenario, constituted by a maximum degree of multiplexing as well as multiple, dynamic WebRTC data channels.

+The basic stream grouping building block is related to stream grouping usage for "SCTP transport modes", see clause L.3.
+There is a default stream grouping model which uses a single H.248 deaggregation stream for modelling the protocol stack segment SCTP association over DTLS/L4/IP.
+That's also the default model for H.248 WebRTC gateways and not further elaborated again in this clause L.1.

+There are inherently some overlapping between between use case categories #2 and #5 because WebRTC is a superset in comparison to SCTP transport modes (clause L.3) from perspective of stream grouping, however, both are separately discussed due to following differences:

+WebRTC considers additional stream grouping for audio and video, but not SCTP transport modes;

+WebRTC examples provides application-aware H.248 signalling syntax, whereas SCTP transport modes are inherently agnostic to upper layer information; and

+SCTP transport modes elaborates on some formal policies on MGC level how hierarchical stream grouping models would be generated.

+L.1.1 Use case #1.1: WebRTC with RTP media multiplexing and separated H.248 streams for WebRTC DTLS session and underlying IP transport connection

 The considered WebRTC communication service is characterized by

 usage of RTP / RTCP transport multiplexing;